rocket-pool/docs.rocketpool.net/docs/en/node-staking/fee-distrib-sp.md

 ::: warning NOTE ON TAXABLE EVENTS
 Whenever you create a new minipool, Rocket Pool will automatically call `distribute-fees`.
 This is to ensure that whatever fees you had accumulated are distributed using your node's average commission, which could change when you create the new minipool.
+This does not apply to megapool validator creation.

 Also, note that anyone can call `distribute-fees` on your fee distributor (to prevent you from holding rETH rewards hostage).
 You may have a taxable event whenever this method is called.